Gordonby/connaisseur-aks-acr/README.md

 ### ACR

-Provides hosting of container images where they can be [scanned by Microsoft Defender](https://docs.microsoft.com/azure/defender-for-cloud/defender-for-containers-introduction?tabs=defender-for-container-arch-aks#scanning-images-in-acr-registries) before being used in Kubernetes.
+Provides hosting of container images where content trust can be established.
+Additionally has the benefits of container images being [scanned by Microsoft Defender](https://docs.microsoft.com/azure/defender-for-cloud/defender-for-containers-introduction?tabs=defender-for-container-arch-aks#scanning-images-in-acr-registries) before being used in Kubernetes.

 ### AKS

 [AKS Construction](https://github.com/Azure/Aks-Construction) is being leveraged to deploy a secure cluster in a simple way, with an ACR already enabled for Docker Content Trust.

-## The bicep

 ## Lets deploy it!